SovereignCloudStack/standards/Standards/scs-0005-v2-project-governance.md

 Each eligible voter is asked to rank the candidates according to their priorities.
 The four favorite choices among all voters will be elected into the _SCS Project Board_.
+In case there are four or fewer nominees for the election, no formal vote will be conducted, and all nominees will be elected into the _SCS Project Board_.

 ## Roles in the _SCS Project Board_

 Among the elected Project Board a spokesperson is nominated.
 The spokesperson is elected by a simple majority vote among the members of the project board.
 The spokesperson is elected for the whole term.

+## Version history

+- Version 1 existed without major changes since 16.01.2025
+- Version 2 extends the mechanism of the _SCS Project Board_ election by:
+  - specifying how to proceed when four or fewer candidates are nominated for the elections